CoolGuyWithAPen/New-tab-real-/README.md

-adding a new update and it is a mandetory one.
-Wgen it is out update to it or you will not be able to talk with your freinds
+New update time guys.
+This update changed the default room code so if you wanna talk to your friends, you need to be on the latest version.